veronicangelin/SDSdatahon2024/README.md

 * **Modelling**

-After several trial and error, we decided to use 3 models: XGBoost, Decision Tree, Logistic Regression, and an ensamble of the 3 of them.
-This combination of model helps to make the model more stable and robust.
+After several trial and error, we decided to use 3 models: XGBoost, Decision Tree, Logistic Regression, and an ensemble of the 3 of them.
+This combination of models helps to make the model more stable and robust.

 ## Repository Contents